okeidar/REAnalysis/README.md

 - Update `popup.html` and `popup.js` for interface changes
 - Add styles in `styles.css`
 - Update permissions in `manifest.json` if needed

+### Icon Management
+- Use `create-icons-simple.html` for basic icon generation
+- Use `generate-icons.html` for more detailed robot-themed icons
+- Icons must be actual PNG files (not empty placeholders)

 ## Security